 Consubstantiation is a philosophical theory that attempts to describe the nature of the Christian Eucharist in concrete metaphysical terms.
-It holds that during the sacrament the basic substance of the body and blood of Christ are present alongside the substance of the bread and wine, which remain present.
-Consubstantiation is held by some Eastern Orthodox churches and liturgical Christian denominations.
+According to Consubstantiation, the substance of Christ’s Body exists together with the substance of bread, and in like manner the substance of His Blood together with the substance of wine.
+Hence the word Consubstantiation.
+This belief is held by some Eastern Orthodox churches and liturgical Christian denominations.

 In England in the late 14th century, there was a political and religious movement known as Lollardy.
 The Lollards asserted a form of Consubstantiation and their belief survived up until the time of the English Reformation.
 Consubstantiation was considered a heresy by the Roman Catholic Church.
 It was later championed by Edward Pusey of the Oxford Movement, and is therefore held by many high church Anglicans.

 The doctrine of Consubstantiation is often held in contrast to the doctrine of Transubstantiation which suggests that, through consecration by the priest, one set of substances (bread and wine) is exchanged for another (the actual Body and Blood of Christ) or that, according to some, the reality of the bread and wine become the reality of the body and blood of Christ.
 The substance of the bread and wine do not remain, but their accidents (superficial properties like appearance and taste) remain.
 The Roman Catholic Church teaches that, in the Eucharistic offering, bread and wine are changed into the body and blood of Christ.

 The doctrine of Consubstantiation, promoted by the medieval scholastic theologian Duns Scotus, is incorrectly identified as the Eucharistic doctrine of Martin Luther and Philipp Melanchthon.
 Lutheran teachings oppose any attempt to explain philosophically the means by which Christ is present in the Eucharist.